VashMKS/ada-project/README.md

 - Get the dataset from the cluster (or the subset of the data we are going to use) and filter/sample as necessary
 - Understand and explain the structure of the data
 - Perform some basic stats on the data, get familiar with it
+- Load and try some libraries and tools we could potentially use
 - Once the data is in our hands, trace a roadmap to our goals

 ## Internal milestones up until milestone 3